odobon1/vlm-tutorial/README.md

 #### What we'll be doing in this tutorial

-In this tutorial, we will be covering the basics of applying VLMs to image classification tasks, guiding our discussion and comparison of classical and VLM paradigms with the reproduction of results from the seminal CLIP [1] and SigLIP [2] papers, with a particular focus on the headliner results from the CLIP paper abstract: CLIP zero-shot outperforming ResNet-50 on ImageNet1k, which ResNet-50 was specifically trained on.
+In this tutorial, we will be covering the basics of applying VLMs to image classification tasks, guiding our discussion and comparison of classic and VLM paradigms with the reproduction of results from the seminal CLIP [1] and SigLIP [2] papers, with a particular focus on the headliner results from the CLIP paper abstract: CLIP zero-shot outperforming ResNet-50 on ImageNet1k, which ResNet-50 was specifically trained on.
 We will be following the convention used in the CLIP paper and use *CLIP* to refer to the ViT-L/14 (336px) variant unlessed otherwise specified.

 In this tutorial, we will be doing xyz and setting up a basic evaluation pipeline to measure Top-1 Precision on the ImageNet1k validation set.
 The code is set up in such a way to highlight the similarities and differences between performing image classification with standard models vs. VLMs.
 To use VLMs for image classification, we leverage the VLM image-to-text capability.